 The following summarizes the guidance as it relates to vendor and QA implementation inspection reports.

 Types of Noncompliance.
 An inspector may address a noncompliance as a minor violation or nonconformance, an NCV, a non-escalated enforcement action (i.e., a Severity Level (SL) IV violation or a nonconformance), or an escalated enforcement action (i.e., an apparent SL I, II, or III violation).
-The NRC issues violations to applicants or licensees for failures to comply with the requirements of Appendix B and Part 21.
-Violations are issued to vendors for failures to comply with the requirements of Part 21.
-The NRC issues nonconformance’s to vendors for noncompliance’s with the requirements of Appendix B because the requirements of Appendix B are imposed on vendors contractually through procurement documents.
+The NRC issues violations to applicants or licensees for failures to comply with the requirements of Appendix B to 10 CFR Part 50 and 10 CFR Part 21.
+Violations are issued to vendors for failures to comply with the requirements of 10 CFR Part 21 since vendors are within the scope of that regulation.
+The NRC issues nonconformance’s to vendors for noncompliance’s with the requirements of Appendix B to 10 CFR Part 50 because the requirements of Appendix B are imposed on vendors contractually through procurement documents.
 The documentation of a noncompliance depends on the disposition of that noncompliance.

-An inspection report may not document a noncompliance informally (i.e., a report may not describe a weakness, or failure, without an associated finding).
+An inspection report may not document a noncompliance informally (i.e., a report may not describe a weakness, or a vendor or applicant failure, without an associated finding).
 An observation that suggests that a violation may have occurred must be clearly dispositioned as a nonconformance, a violation, an apparent violation, or an NCV.
 If a violation or nonconformance does not exist (e.g., no requirement exists in this area), it may be appropriate to clarify an observation by stating that "this condition [or event] does not constitute a violation of NRC requirements," or “this condition [or event] does not constitute a nonconformance of contractually imposed requirements.”

 a.
 Minor Violations.
 Minor violations do not usually warrant enforcement action or documentation in inspection reports but must be corrected.
 However, if documentation is necessary, such as to support a licensing decision, use the following statement: “This failure constitutes a violation of minor significance and is not subject to formal enforcement action.”
 The report details and Executive Summary may describe minor violations but these violations do not receive a tracking number.